pashmaklang/pashmak/README.md

 	this is my error
 ```

-the `raise` alias can raise errors in program
+the `raise` function can raise errors in program

 first argument `'TheError'` is error type and second error `'this is my error'` is error message.

 ##### asserting
-the stdlib has a alias named `assert`. this alias is for testing and asserting
+the stdlib has a function named `assert`. this function is for testing and asserting

 look at this example: